 Header tags (H2-H6)

 The sections and subsections of your post should be well-organized to help the reader follow the content flow.
-Don't use your primary keyword in the H2-H6 header tags for these sections, though.
+Use keyword variations and the related keywords you discovered in step 3 throughout your H2-H6 header tags.

 URL structure